 - Know the evacuation plans for important locations (i.e. work, school, etc.) Hotels and motels fill up fast during evacuations.

 - Call to make sure there is room for you and your family before driving there.

 - Keep phone numbers and maps for each potential evacuation location.Wear sturdy shoes and appropriate clothing.

 - Leave a note telling people when you left and where you are going.

 - When you are safe, call your out-of-area contact and let him or her know where you are.

 During the 2017 fires, first responders spent days evacuating neighborhoods.
 We're providing residents with evacuation tags to place on their mailbox, fence, gate or door before evacuating.
 The evacuation tags save first responders considerable time and allow first responders to clear neighborhoods faster.
-Evacuation tags are free.
-You can pick them up at the Sheriff’s Office (1535 Airport Blvd, Napa) or we would be happy to mail you an evacuation tag.
-If you reside within Napa County, and would like an evacuation tag mailed to your home, please email your request to firstname.lastname@example.org.
+Learn more about evacuation tags and where to get them on the Sheriff's web page.
+For any questions about evacuation tags, contact firstname.lastname@example.org.